+(#11832)

-The Assisting AP Link ID Bitmap subfield in the AAR Control subfield indicates the link(s) associated with the link identifier(s) of the assisting AP(s) affiliated with an AP MLD.
-Each assisting AP is solicited to transmit a Trigger frame to its associated non-AP STA that belongs to the same NSTR link pair as the non-AP STA that sent the AAR Control field.
-A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield means that the link ID i is the link identifier of the assisting AP affiliated with the AP MLD.
-A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield means that the link ID i is not the link identifier of the assisting AP affiliated with the AP MLD.The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the AAR Control field is addressed, is set to 0.
+The Assisting AP Link ID Bitmap subfield in the AAR Control subfield indicates the link(s) associated with the link identifier(s) of the assisting AP(s) affiliated with an AP MLD. (#10531) A value of 1 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is requested to assist with the recovery of medium synchronization.
+A value of 0 in bit position i of the Assisting AP Link ID Bitmap subfield indicates that the AP operating on link ID i is not requested to assist with the recovery of medium synchronization. (#11831, 11488, 11830)

-The bit in position 15 of the Assisting AP Link ID Bitmap subfield is reserved.9.4.1.6 Listen Interval field
+The bit in the Assisting AP Link ID Bitmap subfield, which corresponds to the AP to which the AAR Control field is addressed, is set to 0. (#11832)

+9.4.1.6 Listen Interval field

-NOTE—The value 0 might be used by a STA that is not affiliated with an MLD or by a non-AP MLD whose all affiliated STAs that never enters power save mode.
+NOTE—The value 0 might be used by a STA that is not affiliated with an MLD and never enters power save mode or by a non-AP MLD whose all affiliated STAs never enter power save mode. (#12232)

 9.4.2.199 TWT element

 Page 207 line 21

-The Link ID Bitmap subfield indicates the links to which the TWT element sent by a STA affiliated with an MLD applies .
+The Link ID Bitmap subfield indicates the links to which the TWT element sent by a STA affiliated with an MLD applies (see 35.3.24.2 (Individual TWT agreements)) (#11118).
 A value of 1 in bit position i of the Link Bitmap subfield means that the link to which the TWT element sent by a STA affiliated with an MLD applies.
 A value of 0 in bit position i of the Link Bit-map subfield means that the link associated with the link ID i is not the link to which the TWT element sent by a STA affiliated with an MLD applies.

 9.3.3 (PV0) Management frames